 Building these core skills is at the heart of all language teaching.
-So, how do Sanako’s cloud-based language teaching solutions support teachers to build and develop these skills when students are increasingly learning online and at a distance from their educational institution?
-This blog post examines in detail how three key solutions (Sanako Connect, Pronounce and Reactored) maximise students’ opportunities to practice and develop their skills in these vital areas.
+So, how do Sanako’s cloud-based language teaching solution, Sanako Connect, support language teachers to build and develop these skills when students are increasingly learning online and at a distance from their educational institution?
+This blog post examines in detail how Sanako Connect maximises students’ opportunities to practice and develop their skills in these vital areas.

 Speaking skills (Oral expression)

 For the majority of language learners, being able to communicate with a native speaker is one of the major motivators for embarking on their language learning journey.
 Sanako’s solutions have therefore been specifically developed to support language learners to build their skills in this area.
 In particular Sanako solutions enable students to easily listen back to their recordings which, evidence suggests, plays a key role in helping students improve their speaking skills.

 At the heart of Sanako Connect, for example, educators can easily divide students into pairs or small groups for conversation practice.
 This takes place over the internet, regardless of the individual student’s location.
 Each group of students can talk simultaneously without distracting each other.
 Teachers can listen in or talk with different groups to assist as required.
 All conversations can be easily downloaded and reviewed for comment.

 This screenshot from Sanako Connect shows the main class view when the teacher has started a one-to-one audio call with one of the students.
 Audio & video calls are available between the teacher and individual students and also between groups.
 The teacher can also speak directly to the whole class.